-Note: Both reports were co-sponsored by the WFRI and the Economic Progress Institute and is available in PDF at www.wfri.org/research.
+Note: WFRI Research reports are available in PDF at www.wfri.org/research.
 You can also order a print copy of the report on the website or by calling the WFRI at 401-262-5657.

 SECTION III - GRANTMAKING PROCESS

 Overview